President & Co-Founder

-Jerry is Co-Founder of the Meadowlark Institute, an organization committed to developing our individual and collective capacity to be flexible during times of rapid change, appreciate diverse perspectives, be comfortable with uncertainty, hold multiple points of view simultaneously, and engage in meaningful conversations with those who hold different traditions, values and goals.
+Jerry is President of the Meadowlark Institute, based in Minnesota.
+Meadowlark is committed to developing individual and collective capacity to be responsive during times of rapid change, to be comfortable with uncertainty, to hold multiple points of view simultaneously, and engage in meaningful conversations with those who hold different traditions, values and goals.

 He was Executive Director of the Northern Great Plains Rural Development Commission, a Federal Commission established by Congress to look at the future of the 5-state region of Minnesota, Iowa, North Dakota, South Dakota and Nebraska.
 He co-led the international Trade and Transport project initiated by Congress to specifically look at the relationship between the region’s transportation infrastructure and international trade development.

 Jerry organized and co-led the Meadowlark Project.
 The Project was funded by the Bush, Blandin, Bremer and Kellogg Foundations and the US Department of Agriculture.
 Its purpose was to bring a project team representative of all walks of life using the Change Lab (Theory U) approach to explore how the region could address some of its most intractable problems, such as high unemployment within Tribal Nations while nearby hundreds of jobs went unfilled.
 A key outcome was the recognition that while the region had built a strong economic development infrastructure at the local and State levels, it did not have the human infrastructure to host difficult conversations.
 This led to formation of the Meadowlark Institute and support by the Bush and Blandin Foundations to bring Art of Hosting trainings to Minnesota.